College of Atmospheric and Geographic Sciences

 Meteorologists are highly trained atmospheric professionals who not only report on the weather, but also forecast it, prepare warnings, study the ozone and pollution levels, brief pilots on hazardous conditions, monitor rainfall and flood levels, and conduct research into specific weather phenomena like severe storms and tornadoes.
 Although a large number of meteorologists are employed by the media and the National Weather Service, the demand for meteorologists from engineering and environmental firms, private weather forecasters and consultants, and over a dozen federal agencies indicates that the need for professional meteorologists will continue to increase.
 Employers include all branches of the military, airlines and cargo haulers, the National Aeronautics & Space Administration (NASA), utility and insurance companies, ocean shipping firms, commodity trading firms, federal and state research laboratories, and meteorological software companies.

-Special Topics.
 1 to 3 hours.
-May be repeated; Maximum credit nine hours.
+Prerequisite: May be repeated; Maximum credit nine hours.
 Special topics course for content not currently offered in regularly scheduled courses.
 May include library and/or laboratory research, and field projects.
 (Irreg.)

 AGSC 3011.
 Career Planning & Development for A&GS Majors.1 Credit Hour.